nickebbutt/Chorus-demo/README.md

 ===========

 Some simple Chorus examples

+These are best run as a JUnit test suite
+(Chorus includes a JUnit runner which presents Chorus features as JUnit tests)

 To run these, either:

 - Run the JUnit suite AllChorusTests.java from your IDE with JUnit support